 The entire ride here was mostly dry.
-On a more positive note- I do prefer this.
-I would much rather be driving in good weather than in rain.
-I truly dont mind the rain when I am in a big city.
-It creates more vibrant colors in photos and keeps people indoors- except me and dogs on walks.
-Again, in a big city, this is my preference; I am not a huge fan of crowds.
+To be fair, I hate driving in the rain so I am happy it held off.
+I truly don’t mind the rain when I am in a big city.
+Rain creates more vibrant colors in photos and keeps people indoors- except me and dogs on walks.
+In a big city, this is my preference; I am not a huge fan of crowds.
 Either a rainy day that keeps people indoors or atleast a chilly work day.
 I was only upset because rain was not included on my itinerary for Cincinnati, this wasn’t the plan!
 Certainly not the downpour and flash floods.
 The streets were full of water and it was not going to fit my plan to explore.

-On my way to Maplewood there was so much commotion.
-Police sirens all around and I’d see cars zoom past the intersections- they were SPEEDING, like highspeed chase, would’ve hit a pedestrian if they were in the crosswalks as they ran all the lights.
-I have no clue what was happening and no one in the resturaunt seemed bothered by it.
-I figured it must be normal so I browsed Google Maps looking for a few shops I could stop in for snacks for my ride.
+On my walk to Maplewood there was a bunch of commotion.
+Police sirens were echoing all around and I’d see cars zoom past the intersections- they were SPEEDING, like a high speed chase.
+Had a person been in the wrong crosswalk, they’d be hit.
+The police were running all the lights.
+I have no clue what was happening and no one in the restaurant seemed bothered by it.
+I figured it must be normal so I browsed Google Maps looking for a few shops I could stop in to grab snacks for my ride.